Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :param scale[in]: The scale factor.
     :param A[inout]: The matrix to scale.

+    :throws std::out_of_range: If the row or column is outside of what the input matrix stores.
+    :throws rank_error: If the input matrix is not rank-2.

     .. versionadded:: 1.0.0

 .. cpp:function:: template<MatrixConcept AType> auto pow(AType const &a, typename AType::ValueType alpha, \